navigators-exploration-team/recursive-mastermind-zkApp/README.md

 > It is recommended to call this method with the same transaction that deploys the zkApp, due to lower fee and security reasons.

-- `initGame` is the first method called to set up the game, initialize the secret combination, set the maximum number of attempts, and define the reward amount for the challenge and the referee's public key.
+- `initGame` is the first method called to set up the game, initialize the secret combination, define the reward amount for the challenge and the referee's public key.
 The first user to call this method with valid inputs will be designated as the code master.

 - This method takes five arguments:

-  - `unseparatedSecretCombination`: The secret combination set by the Code Master.
+  - `secretCombination`: The secret combination set by the Code Master.
   - `salt`: A random field to salt the secret combination before hashing.
-  - `maxAttempts`: The maximum number of attempts allowed for the Code Breaker to guess the secret combination.
   - `refereePubKey`: The public key of the referee who will penalize misbehaving players.
   - `rewardAmount`: The amount of tokens to be rewarded to the codeBreaker upon solving the game.

 - The method executes successfully when the following conditions are met:

   - The game is not already initialized.
-  - The `unseparatedSecretCombination` is split into an array of fields representing the four digits.
-An error is thrown if the number is not in the range of `1000` to `9999`.
-  - The separated digits are validated to ensure they are unique and non-zero, with errors thrown if they do not meet these criteria.
-  - The `maxAttempts` are validated to ensure they are within range of `3` to `5`.
+  - The `secretCombination` is validated with the `Combination` class, which separates the digits and checks for uniqueness and `1` to `7` range through the `validate` method.
   - The `rewardAmount` is received from the caller and stored in the contract.
   - The secret combination is then hashed with the salt and stored on-chain as `solutionHash`.